yathishpatil/ai-fundamentals-guide/README.md

 ## 🤝 Contributing

-Created for SecOps24 and the cybersecurity community.
+Created for cybersecurity community.
 Feedback and improvements welcome!

-## 📧 Contact

-For cybersecurity consulting and AI security assessments, visit: [SecOps24](https://secops24.com)

 ---

-**Note:** Replace `YOUR_GITHUB_USERNAME` with your actual GitHub username in the URLs above.